 The Historic Preservation Board also reviews applications for landmark designation and provides Town Council with guidance on designating structures.

-An overview of the Town’s unique architecture can be found in Castle Rock Style.
+An overview of the Town’s unique architecture can be found in Castle Rock Style (PDF).
 Castle Rock Style serves as a guide for new construction and alterations to historic structures within the Town.
 This publication can be obtained at Town Hall.